World’s best triathlons: 31 to do before you die

 “Once you finish Wales you know you can finish anything,” says Lucy Gossage.

-We named Ironman Wales the 9th toughest Iron-distance race in the world
+We named Ironman Wales the among the toughest Iron-distance race in the world.

 A 700m high swim in a mountain reservoir opened once a year; a bike course that’s played a central role in the Tour de France; the world’s highest transition area; and a run that takes place at 2,000m above sea level.